callen-24520/Consumer-Loan-Default-And-Valuation/README.md

 Future Improvements:
 1) Add Logistic Regression & XGBoost model builds
-2) Use a limited number of features in model training to make the default classifiers more broadly useful
+2) Use a limited number of features in model training to make the default classifier more broadly useful
 3) Add optional recovery lags on defaulted loans in valuation notebook